JDecunha/MicroTrackGenerator/README.md

 # MicroTrackGenerator
 An application to calculate the trajectories and energy deposition events of tracks of ionizing radiation for uses in computational microdosimetry.
 ## Installation and Requirements
-MicroTrackGenerator requires the end user have a version of Geant4 which includes Geant4DNA_Option2 and CERN ROOT installed.
-Geant 10.7 or greater as well as ROOT 6.24 or greater are recommended.
-In order to link ROOT libraries with this software ROOT must have been built from source on the user's machine rather than installed from a binary otherwise this software will not compile.
-Additionally all of the libraries required for Geant4 and ROOT are required for this software as well.
+The required software and libraries to compile MicroTrackGenerator include:
+1. Geant4.
+A version which includes Geant4DNA_Option2 is required, 10.7 or greater is recommended.
+2. CERN ROOT 6.24 or greater.
+Must be built from source rather than installed from a binary.
+3. CMake 3.3 or greater.
+4. Any required dependancies of Geant4 and CERN ROOT.

 MicroTrackGenerator is built by:
 ```
 #from MicroTrackGenerator directory, in BASH, on Linux
 mkdir build